zimtechmeister/flocke/README.md

 # NOTE: the above seems to work but the docs use this instead
 # run github:nix-community/disko/latest -- --mode destroy,format,mount ./hosts/desktop/disko.nix
 ```
-Installation (dont forget to enter the root password int this step)
+Installation (dont forget to enter the root password in this step)
 ```bash
 sudo nixos-install --flake .#desktop
 ```